RPi-Distro/pi-gen/README.md

  * Wired ethernet connection required (wireless adds jitter)
  * USB audio interface required (i.e. Behringer UM2)
  * Can be easily configured to automatically connect to a Jamulus server on startup, then shutdown after a time (i.e. 2 hours)
- * Real-time kernel (on Pi4) and default settings for low delay
+ * Real-time kernel (on Pi4, otherwise low-latency kernel) and default settings for low delay.
  * Jamulus requires a Jamulus server, in same area for lowest delay.
 Use a public server, or host your own.
- * Can run as a Jamulus Server
+ * Jambox can run as a Jamulus Server .
- * Also includes SonoBus for peer-to-peer jamming
+ * Also includes SonoBus for peer-to-peer jamming.
- * The JackTrip app is installed but untested.
+ * Also includes JamTaba for long-distance jamming using NINJAM servers.
+ * Also includes QJackTrip for multi-machine network jamming.
  * Jamming apps are installed from packages in repo, can be updated via desktop "Update Apps" button.

 ### Simple hardware platform